1. Thinking:

 Regularly record to manage spending habits

 Recording is very important.
-I realized I could not remember expenses that occurred two days ago; I forget very quickly.
-So how can I know my spending habits for a month if I do not record them fully?
-Small expenses like parking fees or iced tea may seem insignificant, but when added up over a month, they are not small at all, as they are our habits.
+I realized I couldn't remember expenses that occurred two days ago; I forget very quickly.
+So how can I know my spending habits for a month if I don't record everything?
+Small expenses like parking fees and iced tea may seem insignificant, but when added up over a month, they are not small at all, as they are our habits.
 These things are no different from lobsters on a small dike but can cause significant damage.
 If left unchecked, just checking and tightening a little can improve many issues.
 We easily waste small things, but few people waste large things.
 And waste is waste, regardless of size.
-If you do not improve small waste, how can you improve large waste?
+If you don't improve small waste, how can you improve large waste?

 Recording can also become a habit.
 To form a habit, the initial stage requires discipline and perseverance.
 Creating a good habit and reducing a bad habit is something very worthwhile, even though in the initial stage, we may feel uncomfortable and reluctant to maintain it.
 To easily record income and expenses, we should use simple and convenient tools.

-Third, do not be hasty.
+Third, do not rush.
 Personal finance is tied to us for a lifetime, so it is necessary to recognize that this is a lifelong endeavor.
-When we first start, we tend to be eager and expect immediate results.
-But after a long time, the desire begins to diminish, emotions stabilize, and we start to see changes happening too slowly, which is no longer interesting.
-This can easily lead to frustration and giving up halfway.
+When starting, we often have an eager mindset, expecting immediate results.
+But after a long time, the desire begins to diminish, emotions stabilize, and we start to see changes happening too slowly, losing interest.
+This can easily lead to frustration and giving up midway.

 I liken the journey to achieving financial freedom to a marathon.
 How others run is their business; we must have a firm stance and determination to reach the finish line.
-To run such a long distance, we need to train our health, practice our mindset, prepare knowledge thoroughly, and equip ourselves with tools to help us run better.
+To run such a long distance, we need to train our health, prepare mentally, gather knowledge, and equip ourselves with tools to help us run better.
 Usually, when I first learn, I feel the most excited in the first three months, then it gradually decreases.
 But in reality, three months only help me take the first and second steps.
 The next steps, three and four, can take from six months to a year to improve income and accumulate into reserve funds.
-The speed of progress varies from person to person, but the initial stage is often the most challenging and unstable.
-Therefore, it is essential to set the right mindset from the beginning and not to rush.
+The speed varies from person to person, but the initial stage is often the most challenging and unstable.
+Therefore, it is essential to set the right mindset from the beginning and not rush.

 Users who liked